Judge: Synagogue massacre suspect can face death penalty

 Prosecutors say Bowers made antisemitic comments at the scene of the attacks and in earlier online forums.

 More than 100 potential jurors have been questioned by prosecutors and the defense through the first seven days of jury selection, with a heavy focus on their views on a potential death sentence.
-The process was set to resume Wednesday.
+The process resumed Wednesday.

 Bowers’ attorneys already offered a guilty plea in return for a life sentence without parole, but prosecutors refused and are seeking the death penalty, a move most of the victims’ families support.
 Most of the juror questioning by Bowers’ attorneys has focused on jurors’ views on the death penalty.